ga4gh/fasp-scripts/README.md

 - Python 3
   - See the code for the modules required
-- A folder in your home directory called .keys containing
+- A folder in your home directory called .keys containing keys for various services.
+Not all  keys required for all scripts.
   - BDCcredentials.json - api_key file [obtained from BioDataCatalyst](https://gen3.biodatacatalyst.nhlbi.nih.gov/identity)
   - CRDCAPIKey.json - api_key file [obtained from Cancer Research Data Commons](https://nci-crdc.datacommons.io/identity)
+  - anvil_credentials.json - api_key file [obtained from Anvil](https://gen3.theanvil.io)
+  - sevenbridges_keys.json - keys for cgc and or cavatica
 - Google Life Sciences API enabled for your GCP account
-- BigQuery python libraries
+- BigQuery python libraries - for scripts that use BigQuery

 ------

-#### Thousand Genomes FASP
+#### Thousand Genomes FASP - FASPScript4.py

-This queries Thousand Genomes data on subjects and specimens which was exported from BioDataCatalyst and loaded into BigQuery.
+This script queries Thousand Genomes data on subjects and specimens which was exported from BioDataCatalyst and loaded into BigQuery.

-Scripts: FASPScript1.py, FASPScript3.py, FASPScript4.py

-- All three scripts perform the following
-   - Query for files according to subject and specimen data and obtain their DRS ids
-   - Get URLs for the files from the relevant DRS server
-   - Submit a compute on each of the files
 - [FASPScript4](https://github.com/ianfore/FASPclient/blob/master/FASPScript4.py) uses the following GA4GH APIs to perform each step
    - Discovery Search Server (DNA Stack) - Presto on BigQuery
    - DRS server (BioDataCatalyst)